dfinity/nns-dapp/frontend/src/tests/e2e/README.md

 snapshot of the replica state, which is then used for CI by the nns-dapp repo.

 You can run locally with such a snapshot by using `scripts/dev-local-state.sh`.
-However on Mac environments, this only seems to work if the snapshot was created on the same machine.
+However, on Mac environments, this only seems to work if the snapshot was created on the same machine.